Priomordial non-Gaussian features from DBI Galileon inflation: Tree Level Bispectrum Analysis

 \subsection{\bf Three tensor correlation}

-The interactions involving three tensors are given by the following third order perturbative action: \be \ee Now following the prescription of {\it in-in formalism} in the interaction picture {\it three point one scalar two tensor correlation function} can be expressed in the following form: \be \ee where the total Hamiltonian in the interaction picture expressed in terms of the third order Lagrangian density as $\left(\left[H_{int}(\eta)\right]_{i_1j_1i_2j_2i_3j_3}\right)_{hhh} =-\int d^{3}x\left[ \left({\cal L}_{3}\right)_{hhh}\right]_{i_1j_1i_2j_2i_3j_3}$.
+The interactions involving three tensors are given by the following third order action: \be \ee Now following the prescription of {\it in-in formalism} in the interaction picture {\it three point three tensor correlation function} can be expressed in the following form: \be \ee where the total Hamiltonian is expressed in terms of the third order Lagrangian density as $\left(\left[H_{int}(\eta)\right]_{i_1j_1i_2j_2i_3j_3}\right)_{hhh} =-\int d^{3}x\left[ \left({\cal L}_{3}\right)_{hhh}\right]_{i_1j_1i_2j_2i_3j_3}$.
 In this context the bispectrum for three tensor correlation can be expressed as:

 where the symbol $;4$ represents three tensor correlation.
-In this context the non-Gaussian parameter can be expressed as:
+Also, the non-Gaussian parameter is given by:

 \be \ee